Flydiverny/github-typescript/README.md

     # (...) all other inputs supported by github-script@v6 will be passed thru
 ```

-In your script ensure you have a default export which will be executed by ts-script
+In your script ensure you have a default export which will be executed by github-typescript

 ```ts
 export default async ({